|Date||Summary of changes from last version|

 You agree that you will not in any way change or attempt to change or avoid the login procedure used on our Website.
 In our absolute discretion, and for your protection, we will have the right to refuse to act on your instructions where we suspect that access has or is being gained by persons unauthorised to do so, or we suspect other illegal or fraudulent activity.

 Before you can become a Lender, you must have first have deposited monies into your Nominated Bank Account.
-These monies are held on trust, for you, in a Barclays Bank PLC “Protected Client Account”.
-The Protected Client Account is a segregated account and is currently held by Barclays Bank plc.
+These monies are held on trust, for you, in a Barclays Bank plc Ring-fenced Bank “Protected Client Account”.
+The Protected Client Account is a segregated account and is currently held by Barclays Bank plc Ring-fenced Bank.
 The Protected Client Account has been established so that in the event that we cease to trade, your monies do not form part of our assets and so are protected.

 To become a Lender you can deposit monies into your Nominated Bank Account via bank transfer or standing order.
 For any bank transfer you will need to provide your User Account number as the reference.